 Finish the configuration and you are now ready to perform the migration.
 We highly recommend you to run the FREE DEMO migration first to see how the migration process works.
 You’ll get $5 after having done the demo migration, a good starter before performing the full migration, right?

 The migration will run seamlessly on the server, therefore, you don’t even need to keep your PC awake while the data is being transferred.
-Once the process is completed, you will receive notification about the migration via your email.
+Once the process has completed, you will receive notification about the migration via your email.

 To help you better visualize the the process, here we have created an instruction video for Magento to Shopify migration: